 - CV screening

-- One-way video assessment interview (only for certain regions) and a coding assessment (only for certain technical roles like Cloud Engineer or Data Scientist)
+- Recorded video interview assessment (only for certain regions) and an online coding assessment (only for certain technical roles like Cloud Engineer or Data Scientist)

 - Meeting with a member from the core sales team